3 Officers Killed, 2 Injured Identified In York County Shooting; Gunman Dead (UPDATE)

-The detectives killed in the line of duty have been identified as Cody Beaker, Mark Baker, and Isaiah Emmanheiser.
+The detectives killed in the line of duty have been identified as Cody Beaker, Mark Baker, and Isaiah Emenheiser.
 Another Northern York detective and a York County Sheriff’s deputy remain hospitalized.

 The confrontation lasted just two minutes and 16 seconds from the time Ruth opened fire to when backup was called in, state police confirmed.